BobKerns/BobKerns.github.io/pages/do-old-people-understand-tech-of-today.md

 NASA had computers for the Apollo program, too:

+// Image to be added

 My wristwatch has millions of times more storage capacity and computing power.
 Plus it communicates over the cellular networks, WiFi, Bluetooth, both voice and data.

+// Image to be added

 Smaller banks didn’t have computers.
 Savings accounts had little books in which deposits and withdrawals were recorded.
 Written by hand.

+// Image to be added

 In July of 1969, I watched the Apollo moon landing, on a television set I had repaired.
 They used vacuum tubes back then — unreliable, hot, power-hungry, and big.
 The screens were these massive CRT tubes — basically an electron accelerator, accelerated with 15,000 volts, with some focusing electrodes steered by electromagnets to a spot on a screen, swept back and forth to cover the screen and form an image.
 Mine were all black-and-white.
 Color was still too expensive, still too new.
 (I remember when we got our first TV, a decade earlier.
 Watched Lassie, Mr. Ed, and Walter Cronkite.)